21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Not sure what a feature does?
 This glossary covers the key AI photo editing terms used in this guide.

-AI Background Removal — Automatic detection and removal of the background behind a subject, creating a transparent or replaced background.
-Quality varies widely by tool — hair edges and semi-transparent objects are the common failure points.
+AI Background Removal: Automatic detection and removal of the background behind a subject, creating a transparent or replaced background.
+Quality varies widely by tool, and hair edges and semi-transparent objects are the common failure points.

 Privacy, Copyright & Ethics in AI Photo Editing